 Competitions

-Legitimate competitions do sometimes charge an entry fee and competitions can be a way of breaking in to the literary world.
+However, some legitimate competitions charge an entry fee and competitions can be a way of breaking in to the literary world.
 So don’t write off any competition with a fee.
-But think about how much the fee is, how prestigious the prize is, and whether it’s really a good use of your money.
+But think carefully about how much the fee is, how prestigious the prize is, what chance you realistically have of winning, and whether it’s really a good use of your money.

 I’d also be suspicious of any competition where the entry fee is high, and the winners of the competition win the ‘prize’ of being published in an anthology.
 These kinds of competitions are a disguise for vanity publishing.
 There are usually further fees after you ‘win’, and all the disadvantages of vanity publishing apply.